 Post Season Record: 22-12 (.647)

-The Miami Marlins are a National League expansion club that began play in 1993 as the Florida Marlins (see Expansion of 1993).
+The Miami Marlins are a National League team that began play in 1993 as the Florida Marlins following an expansion (see Expansion of 1993).
 They changed their name in 2012 when they moved to a new ballpark in downtown Miami, FL, resurrecting a name that had been used by minor league teams in the past.
 The change of name was a condition imposed by the city in return for helping to finance the new playing facility.

 The Marlins' first selection in the expansion draft was outfielder Nigel Wilson of the Toronto Blue Jays.
 Led by manager Rene Lachemann and star outfielder Gary Sheffield, the club struggled in its first few seasons, as expected, but began to build a decent foundation.
 Lachemann was fired in 1996 and owner Wayne Huizenga began to splurge on free agent signings.

 Jim Leyland took over as manager in 1997 and armed with a pitching staff of Kevin Brown, Al Leiter, and Alex Fernandez, and a team boosted by a number of high-priced veterans, led the Marlins to the wild card.
 The team upset the Atlanta Braves in the National League Championship Series and went on to defeat the Cleveland Indians in an exciting seven-game World Series.